-Published three times a year the journals are now recognised as the highest quality publication that covers all aspects of maritime technology and regulation and a must read for the industry.
+Published twice a year the journals are now recognised as the highest quality publication that covers all aspects of maritime technology and regulation and a must read for the industry.

 This issue coincides with the 2019 Nor-Shipping Exhibition and includes details of the entrants to the Nor-Shipping Next Generation Ship Award.
 The award winner will be announced the day before the official opening of the exhibition, but the entrants do appear to cover a wide range of diverse ship types and include some which are commercialising innovative ideas in a number of areas.